EricMarinMejia/ImSoLazyBot/README.md

 # Commands
 * /lazy > Generates a summary of the last n messages.
-* /ask > Prompt a question to ChatGPT directly from the discord app.
+* /ask [PROMPT] > Prompt a question to ChatGPT directly from the discord app.
 * /blacklist [USERNAME] > Prevents a user from using the bot and adds them to the blacklist.
 * /whitelist [USERNAME] > Removes a user from the blacklist.
 * /ignore [USERNAME] > Excludes all messages from a specific user when generating the summary.